The third installment in the Bold Penguin series on The Evolving Risks of Small Businesses addresses general liability insurance for business.

 The Evolving Risks Of Small Businesses is a six-part educational series crafted to help insurance agents navigate the demands of commercial insurance, brought to you by Bold Penguin.
 Each month, we will highlight a new timely topic that will discuss the trends and tips of a particular risk to help ensure that business owners’ investments are protected.

 March’s focus is general liability insurance for small businesses.
-In July 2024, the complete complimentary playbook on The Evolving Risks Of Small Businesses will be downloadable at www.boldpenguin.com.
+The complete Evolving Risks Of Small Businesses 2024 Report is available here.

 General liability (GL) insurance for business, sometimes called “business liability” or “commercial general liability,” protects against a range of threats that could negatively impact a business’ financial health and viability.